NotShige/OnixClientFaq/README.md

 [Join the Onix Discord for support and the latest downloads for the client.](https://discord.gg/onixclient)

-## Requirements:
-### Dependencies and prerequisites required to use this Client:
-1. brain

 ## The most common questions:
 ### Will there ever be support for *x* device?
 - Onix is not supported on anything other than windows 10/11 64 bit currently.
 If you ask for/suggest it, people will most likely be toxic to you.